About cryptographic requirements and Azure VPN gateways

 About IPsec and IKE policy parameters for Azure VPN gateways

-For communications that require specific cryptographic algorithms or parameters, typically due to compliance or security requirements, customers can now configure their Azure VPN gateways to use a custom IPsec/IKE policy with specific cryptographic algorithms and key strengths, rather than the Azure default policy sets.
+For communications that require specific cryptographic algorithms or parameters, typically due to compliance or security requirements, you can now configure their Azure VPN gateways to use a custom IPsec/IKE policy with specific cryptographic algorithms and key strengths, rather than the Azure default policy sets.

 Custom IPsec/IKE policy with Azure VPN gateways

 You can create an IPsec/IKE policy and apply to a new or existing connection.
-The workflow is listed below:

 - Create the virtual networks, VPN gateways, or local network gateways for your connectivity topology as described in other how-to documents